epec254/rag_code/README.md

 [This tutorial](Tutorials/4_evaluation_of_existing_chains/README.md) walks you through using Evaluation Suite to evaluate the quality of a RAG chain built outside of RAG Studio or already deployed outside of Databricks.

+### Tutorial 5: Using External Models or Provisioned Throughput

+[This tutorial](Tutorials/5_external_models_and_pt/README.md) walks you through using an External Model (e.g., OpenAI, etc) or Provisioned Throughput model in your RAG Studio chain.

 ### Additional tutorials being worked on
 These items are currently covered in the documentation, but will be covered in future hands-on tutorials.
 If you need one of these sooner, please contact us at [rag-feedback@databricks.com](mailto:rag-feedback@databricks.com).